MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/chwndrendertarget-class.md

 ### <a name="return-value"></a>Valore restituito

-Valore che indica se l'HWND associato a questa destinazione di rendering è occluso.
+Valore che indica se l'HWND associato a questa destinazione di rendering è nascosto.

-## <a name="chwndrendertargetchwndrendertarget"></a><a name="chwndrendertarget"></a>CHwndRenderTarget::CHwndRenderTarget
+## <a name="chwndrendertargetchwndrendertarget"></a><a name="chwndrendertarget"></a> CHwndRenderTarget:: CHwndRenderTarget

 Costruisce un oggetto CHwndRenderTarget da HWND.